Mtnikmaram/rock-scissors-paper/readme.md

 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.

-## Bugs
-* the big bug was the image size and the display in other screen size.

 ## credits
 * The font came from [Google Fonts](https://fonts.google.com/).